wavded/www/content/post/htdp-data.md

 }
 ```

 You may be wondering, why even write a template this simple.
 In practice, you probably won't.
 Templates are intended to be copied when writing functions that operate on the given data.
 By writing a template you can easily see all the scenarios you need to account for in your function.
-Anything you determine to not be needed can be cut out.
+You can cut out anything you determine is not needed.

 # Writing functions using data definitions